 Following his move to "retire" from panel games, Bailey left the show (reportedly "headhunted by the Pencil Museum in Cumbria").
 As a result, every series - or "gallery" as they are referred to - now has a different curator.

 In Gallery 2 Sean Lock was curator, while in the third gallery the curator was Jon Richardson.
 In the fourth it was Dave Gorman (who had previously acted as a guest curator when Richardson couldn't make a recording); the fifth series curator was Jimmy Carr, the sixth curator was Humphrey Ker (who also guest curated an episode in Gallery 5 when Carr was unavailable), and the seventh curator was Phill Jupitus.
 The eighth curator, Sarah Millican, was the first woman to hold the post.
-She was followed by Noel Fielding, then Jo Brand, Romesh Ranganathan, Sally Phillips and most recently Lee Mack.
+She was followed by Noel Fielding, then Jo Brand, Romesh Ranganathan, Sally Phillips, Lee Mack, Bridget Christie and Alice Levine

 Each episode begins with Lloyd and the curator taking the audience on a guided tour around the museum, before reading out the CVs of each member of the "Steering committee" (the three guests).
 Each member of the committee tries to donate something to the museum.
 The donation can be anything, no matter how large, expensive, intangible, or even if there are doubts over whether or not the donation actually exists.
 Past examples have included the yeti (donated by the actor Brian Blessed); the Battle of Waterloo (by comedian Kevin Day); Anderson Shelters (by historian Gary Sheffield); and absolutely nothing (by particle physicist Frank Close).
 Lloyd and the curator then decide if the exhibit should be included in the museum.
 So far, everything suggested has been admitted.